aaikedw/fada-import-specs/FADA-import-specs-new.md

 **Shared with Excel template processing**
 - (re)linking to ‘biofresh key’ tables and re-generation of genus-to-families table
 - propagation of changes to BioFresh species register

+### Overall interface

+Mock-up: ./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg

+### Creating resource
+choose group (dropdown) and indicate whether it concerns a new checklist or an updated one / + option to create a new (sub)group

+Mock-up: ./UI-screenshots-new/2FADA-import_tool-mockup-create-DwC-A-resource.jpg

+## Excel template processing

+Re-write text from earlier specifications document.